 “Excellent course content helping me to understand a lot of things, from a very high level and abstract to a very deep and technical perspective”

 “For a QA some of the concepts were a bit advanced, but nevertheless I recommend this course if you want to get in touch with real technical topics.
 The trainer clearly explained to them, even for less technical people”

 “Interesting and informative course, presented by a trainer who knows a lot of stuff.
 I got a lot of ideas and techniques that I can use to build more efficient applications in my daily job”

-At the moment this course is available only onsite (i.e. in class) for companies, teams, or a group of students.
-The online remote format for individuals is not an option.
+At the moment this course is available only for companies, teams, or groups of students.
+The individual subscription (i.e. single person) is not an option at the moment.